Successful first DEEP General Assembly; Geilo

-In February 2017 thirty members of the research school DEEP gathered at Dr. Holms Hotel in Geilo for the very first General Assembly in the research school network.
-Networking, lectures and a workshop were on the programme, and some skiing of course.
+In February 2017 thirty members of the research school DEEP gathered at Dr. Holms Hotel, Geilo for the first General Assembly in the research school network.
+Networking, lectures and a workshop were on the agenda, and some skiing of course.

 Geilo: Poster session during the DEEP General Assembly at Geilo, Feb.
 2017.

 Norwegian Research School for Dynamics and Evolution of Earth and Planets (DEEP) is a national initiative and involves all major national institutes educating PhD students within the fields of dynamics and evolution of the earth and planets.

 The school is managed by the Centre for Earth Evolution and Dynamics (CEED), a CEO hosted by Dept. of Geosciences, UiO..

 The DEEP school relies on several cooperating partners, and networking between the institutes is an important part of our research school.

 At this general assambly there were 30 DEEP members gathered at Geilo for three days.
 It was a perfect setting for them to get to know each other’s research and to say hello.
 As one of the participating PhD students commented after the meeting:

 "The assembly itself was a fantastic opportunity to get in touch with other PhD students and supervisors from other universities."